-A prison officer’s home in Co Meath was targeted in a petrol bomb attack overnight in an incident believed to be linked to his work dealing with serious criminals, including gangland figures.
+A prison officer’s home in Co Meath has been targeted in a petrol bomb attack in an incident believed to be linked to his work dealing with serious criminals.

-However, sources said the incident was a very serious one and clearly involved a degree of background work, or surveillance, by those responsible as they were able to identity the officer’s home in a different county to where he works.
+However, sources described the incident as a very serious one that involved a degree of background work, or surveillance, given those responsible were able to identity the officer’s home, which is not in the same county as where he works.

-Such incidents targeting prison officers are not unprecedented but they are unusual in the Republic and investigations were now under way by the Garda and Irish Prison Service.
+Incidents targeting prison officers are not unprecedented but are unusual in the State and investigations by An Garda Síochána and the Irish Prison Service into the attack are underway.

-The Prison Officers’ Association (POA) said it “utterly condemns the cowardly arson attack” which it said was “extremely sinister in nature and could have led to loss of life”.
+The Prison Officers’ Association (POA) said it “utterly condemns the cowardly arson attack” which it said was “extremely sinister”and could have led to loss of life”.
+The organisation’s deputy general secretary Gabriel Keaveny said the POA had “no doubt that this horrific attack” was related to the man’s work.

 “We now call on the Minister for Justice and the Garda commissioner to take whatever action is necessary to ensure that prison officers and their families are safe in their own homes,” he said.
 “The Government have a responsibility for the safety and security to its employees.”